symbol/symbol-hd-wallets/README.md

 [![Build Status](https://travis-ci.org/nemfoundation/nem2-hd-wallets.svg?branch=master)](https://travis-ci.org/nemfoundation/nem2-hd-wallets)
 [![Slack](https://img.shields.io/badge/chat-on%20slack-green.svg)](https://nem2.slack.com/messages/CB0UU89GS//)

-:warning: **This package is currently still in development, please do not use in production.** *The author of this package cannot be held responsible for any loss of money or any malintentioned usage forms of this package.
+*The author of this package cannot be held responsible for any loss of money or any malintentioned usage forms of this package.
 Please use this package with caution.*

 NEM HD Wallets generator to generate hyper-deterministic wallets for the Catapult (NEM2) platform.

-This is a PoC to validate the proposed [NIP?
-Multi-Account Hierarchy for Deterministic Wallets](https://github.com/nemtech/NIP/issues/12).
+This is a PoC to validate the proposed [NIP6 Multi-Account Hierarchy for Deterministic Wallets](https://github.com/nemtech/NIP/issues/12).
 When stable, the repository will be moved to the [nemtech](https://github.com/nemtech) organization.

 ## Installation